 When folks start up their employee and customer Experience Improvement programs, they’re often tempted to start listening right off the bat.
 However, it is absolutely essential that experience professionals design their programs before they launch listening posts.

-Here are some notes from InMoment expert Andrew Park on the subject:
+Here are some notes from InMoment expert Andrew Park about the first step of the customer experience framework, design:

 “Listening to customers is obviously an integral part of any well-built experience program, but it isn’t enough on its own, especially when brands don’t truly know what they’re listening for.
 Listening broadly can be helpful, but far more useful is the capability (and the willingness) to listen purposefully.